programminghistorian/ph-submissions/lessons/crowdsourced-data-cleaning-with-pandas.md

 ```

 By indicating `inplace=True`, you ensure that you are keeping at least one of the duplicate entries in your final dataset.

+By running `print(df.shape)` again, you will see that the original row count of 17546 has now become 17545.

 ### Missing Data
 As stated previously, this dataset contains entries both completed as well as ones currently in progress.
 This means that there are records in our dataset that contain missing information.
 Cells where no information, including whitespace, is present is known as a `null value`.